c-smile/sciter-js-sdk/docs/md/module-sys.md

     float64   st_ctime;    /* time of last status change, seconds since 1970 */
     float64   st_birthtime;/* time of creation, seconds since 1970 */
   ```

+  Throws an `Error` exception if the file/dir does not exist.

   Additionally it may have one of these:

   * isFile, true is that is a file